munificent/craftinginterpreters/book/scanning-on-demand.md

 <aside name="hash">

 Don't worry if this is unfamiliar to you.
-When we get to [building our own hash table from scratch][hash], we'll learn all about it in minute detail.
+When we get to [building our own hash table from scratch][hash], we'll learn all about it in exquisite detail.

 [hash]: hash-tables.html